Right At Home in D.C.

 Beyond the National Mall, D.C. is a city of diverse and exciting neighborhoods.
 You’ll be living in NoMa (North of Massachusetts Avenue), a cosmopolitan neighborhood full of unique restaurants and nightlife.

 When you first arrive in NoMa (via the NoMa/Gallaudet University Metro stop on the red line) you’ll find the RAF just a quick 10-minute walk away.
 Further south you’ll find the H Street Corridor, a staple destination for D.C. foodies.
-D.C. was awarded Bon Appetit's title of Restaurant City of the Year in 2016 and it’s easy to see why if you take a walk down H Street.
 You’ll find everything from authentic Ethiopian food, to ramen, to inventive vegetarian cuisine and more.

 If you continue south, you’ll find some of the more familiar sights of Washington, D.C.
 Embrace your inner tourist by wandering the eastern end of the National Mall where you’ll find the Supreme Court, the Capitol and a view stretching the length of the Mall, including the Washington Monument and Lincoln Memorial.
 If you head north, you can explore one of the best food halls in the country, Union Market, or spend some time walking around the National Arboretum and exploring their various garden collections.

 We're confident NoMa will serve as an exciting backdrop to one of the best experiences of your life.

 |What to Bring||What Not to Bring||What to Purchase After You Arrive|